 A quarry is a large, deep pit, from which stone or other materials are or have been extracted.
 In the United States, most of the granite stone produced comes from five states: Massachusetts, Georgia, New Hampshire, South Dakota, and Idaho.
+There is also a granite quarry in North Carolina.
 Much of the granite from the United States is used for building materials and not countertops.

 Most granite, however, comes from abroad in Brazil, India, China, and Canada.
 The majority of granite that is used for countertops in the United States is quarried in Brazil and India.

 To date, the most expensive granite slab in the world is the Blue Bahia from Brazil.

 Luckily for homeowners, granite is found close enough to the surface that it is easily accessible.
 Granite is first cut into blocks that are sized for transport.
 To do this requires specialized skills and tools, including small scale explosives.
 This helps to separate the block from the bedrock without damaging the block.

 Now that the block has been separated it must be loaded into trucks.
 And not just any truck.
 On average, these blocks can weigh as much as 20 tons.
 In some cases 50 tons.
 Granite itself weighs about 170 pounds per cubic foot.

 This is where your granite starts to look like it’s ready for your home.
 Once the block arrives at a fabrication facility it is cut into large slabs.
 This is accomplished by running the slabs through a diamond wire saw machine.
 The average time for cutting is about one hour per one foot of stone.

 The slabs ultimately range in thickness from approximately 3/4” to 1 1/4”.
 The durability of the final piece is the same regardless of the thickness of the slab.